 - The SRS airbag system is designed only as a supplement to the primary protection of the seat belt systems of the driver and front passenger.
-The front seat occupants are particularly susceptible to injury if they do not wear their seat belts; when sudden braking or a collision occurs, they may be thrown forward.
-To obtain further protection in an accident, the driver and all passengers in the vehicle should always wear their seat belts when driving.
+The front seat occupants are particularly susceptible to injury if they do not wear their seat belts: when sudden braking or a collision occurs, they may be thrown forward.
+To obtain maximum protection in an accident, the driver and passengers in the vehicle should always wear their seat belts when driving because serious iniuries can result to unrestrained occupants.
 For instructions and precautions concerning the seat belt system, see "Seat belts" in this chapter. - A baby or small child who is too small to use a seat belt should be properly secured in a rear seat using a child restraint system.

-• Do not use a rear-facing child restraint system in the front seat because the force of the rapid inflation of the passenger airbag may cause severe injury to the child.
-Vehicles with a passenger airbag display a caution label on the passenger side instrument panel as shown above to remind you not to install a rear-facing child restraint system on the front seat.
+Never put a rear-facing child restraint system in the front seat because the force of the rapid inflation of the passenger airbag can cause severe injury to the child.

-• When using a forward-facing child restraint system in the front seat, the seat must be moved as far back as possible.
+Only when it is unavoidable should a forward-facing child restraint system be used on the front seat.
+Always move the seat as far back as possible because the force of a deploying airbag would cause serious injury to the child.
 For instructions concerning the installation of a child restraint system, see "Child restraint" in this chapter.